Opening or taking over a restaurant

 Rent and energy bills

-In addition to rent, you'll need to factor in fixed monthly expenses such as internet bills, energy costs (electricity, water, heating, gas) and maintenance costs.
-These expenses can fluctuate depending on the size of the restaurant and its volume of business, and often represent between 5% and 10% of sales.
+In addition to rent, you’ll need to budget for fixed monthly expenses such as your internet bill, utility costs (electricity, water, heating, gas), and maintenance costs.
+These expenses can vary depending on the size of the restaurant and its volume of business, and often account for between 5% and 10% of revenue.

 Wages and social security contributions

-Salaries and social security contributions are a major expense for a fast-food restaurant.
-You'll need to pay a team of managers, cooks, dishwashers, waiters and possibly a cleaning and maintenance service - a list that can vary according to the specific needs of your establishment.
-As your business grows, you may also need to recruit a chartered accountant, a community manager or other specialists.
+Wages and social security contributions are a major expense for a fast-food restaurant.
+You’ll need to pay a team consisting of managers, cooks, dishwashers, servers, and possibly a housekeeping and maintenance staff—though this list may vary depending on your establishment’s specific needs.
+As your business grows, you may also need to hire an accountant, a community manager, or other specialists.

 As the foodservice sector is known for its high turnover, it's crucial to factor in training and recruitment costs